 At Runbox we are continuously working to improve the security of our services.
 We are now strengthening the security of your web browser’s connection to our servers to ensure that it utilizes modern web security standards.

-If you are using an updated version of one of the major web browsers you will probably not notice any effects.
+If you are using an updated version of one of the major web browsers such as Firefox, Chrome, Safari, Opera, and Edge you will probably not notice any effects.
 You can then continue using our services just like before, while knowing that the strongest encryption protocols are being utilized.

 If you’re using a non-standard or not updated web browser, then please read the information below for more details about these changes and how they may affect you.

-Those who are interested in the technical details of these changes may also find these details useful.
+Those who are interested in the technical details of these changes may also find this information useful.

 When you visit our website the connection between your web browser and our web servers is encrypted.
 This means that no one can intercept your username, password or any other transmitted data including the content of your email messages.

 It’s important to use a modern browser that supports modern encryption methods to prevent that encryption from being broken and compromised.
 This is essential to web security because hackers increasingly use more powerful computers and techniques in their attempts to decrypt data and eavesdrop on unsuspecting users.

 In order to ensure that Runbox is providing the latest and most secure encryption between your browser and our service we will therefore end support for outdated encryption methods.

 This entails that we will only support the strongest encryption cipher suites that are compatible with most major web browsers.